Juana Lopez Member: Fossils

 The unit is highly fossiliferous.
 Fossils identified in the unit are primarily marine molluscs, including Prinocyclus, Inoceramus, Ostrea, Lopha lugubris, Coilopoceras, Hourcquia, and Scaphites.
 The fossils indicate that the member is upper Turonian in age.
 Teeth of the shark Ptychodus are also found.

 History of investigation

 The distinctive beds and fossils of the member were first noted by John Strong Newberry in 1861.
 The member was first designated in 1944 by C.H.
 Rankin, Jr., who recognized the member throughout northern New Mexico and western Colorado.
-Rankin established the correlation between the Mancos Shale and the Colorado Group and was able to identify most of the units of the Colorado Group within the Mancos Shale, and identified the top of the Juana Lopez Member as the top of the Carlisle Shale.
+Rankin established the correlation between the Mancos Shale and the Colorado Group and was able to identify most of the units of the Colorado Group within the Mancos Shale, and identified the top of the Juana Lopez Member as the top of the Carlile Shale.
 In 1955, Dan Bozanic revised the definition of the member to include a much larger set of beds, and this revision has been widely accepted.